aidan-clyens/TerrainGenerator/README.md

 ### v1.2.1
 - Edited README
 - Do not allow chunk width of 0

+### v1.3
+- Run chunk generation in a separate thread to improve performance
+- Add Level of Detail setting to terrain mesh
+- Add Height Map Settings, Hydraulic Erosion Settings, Forest Settings, and Water Settings all to TerrainMapGenerator prefab
+- Make all settings objects serializable
+- **WARNING:** Previously saved Level files will not be compatible with v1.3 of the TerrainMapGenerator

 ## Credit
 - Simplex Noise Generator provided by [jstanden](https://gist.github.com/jstanden/1489447)